Online Master of Science in Robotics Engineering

 Please see the prerequisites necessary for this program to determine if you have the correct academic background and experience.

-Eight courses, 30 credit hours
+10 courses; 30 credit hours (including Capstone)

 The Master of Science in Robotics Engineering is comprised of 30 credit hours consisting of eight courses plus a capstone project.
 The specific courses are determined in conjunction with an academic advisor.
 All courses are three credits unless otherwise noted.